scribblecrumb/clangen/docs/dev/writing/reference/writing-standards.md

 Cats are allowed to engage with the complexity of their individual disabilities, both the negatives and the positives.
 >A cat who becomes paralyzed is allowed to wish that they could still walk on four paws, while also celebrating their accomplishments.
 A cat who is blind in one eye is allowed to struggle with their blindness, while still serving the Clan as a warrior or leader.

-When possible, a writer who experiences a certain disability should write for it.
+When possible, seek advice from fellow developers with the disability you plan to write for.
 It's always best for those with a first-hand perspective to dictate how their experiences be portrayed.

 While the mainly-RNG controlled nature of ClanGen means nuance isn't particularly easy to add into individual events, writers are encouraged to allow nuance by creating a wide variety of events that portray the myriad aspects of disability.